Ralph Nicholson Wornum: At the National Gallery

 In December 1854 he was chosen as successor to Thomas Uwins and George Saunders Thwaites, as jointly Keeper of the National Gallery and Secretary to the trustees, on the recommendation of Sir Charles Eastlake, a reforming move in the administration of the Gallery, with a large increase in the salary.
 Eastlake himself was appointed Director of the Gallery in March 1855, and in the following July were issued Treasury minutes entirely reconstituting the administration.
 In 1860−1 Wornum was chiefly instrumental in getting the Turner collection, which had been banished first to Marlborough House, and then to South Kensington (1856–60), restored to its place in the National Gallery, in accordance with the terms of the artist's bequest.
 Wornum worked with John Ruskin on this project.
-Turner's legacy included some drawings considered obscene; Wornum burned them, and Ruskin watched him do it.
+Turner's legacy included some drawings considered obscene; it was alleged that Wornum burned them, and Ruskin watched him do it.
+This allegation is disputed by other scholars.

 Wornum's energies were devoted to improvement and development, and he deprecated the separation of the pictures by British artists from those by foreigners.
 He died at his residence, 20 Belsize Square, South Hampstead, on 15 December 1877, leaving a widow and a large family.